sap218/hugo-test/content/posts/fashun.md

 Although, future work on this can be difficult: as of 2023, Twitter is now X and so I don't believe I can replicate the sentiment analysis.

 {{< color-block style="info" >}}
-Please do have a little explore of the Fashun app and do some investigations.
+Please do have a little explore of the Fashun app and your own investigations.
 {{< /color-block >}}